bryank91/scrapy/readme.md

 > In certain cases, you might not be able to build. you will need to delete node_modules, downgrade npm and npm install

-To enhance reliability of the application, it is recommended to add the process_monitor.sh into daemonize the application

 ### Using PM2
 1. `npm install pm2@latest -g`
 2. Start setting up applications eg. `pm2 start build/index.js --name apple --watch -- shopify profile --forever 60 apple`